 The François-Mitterrand site of the Bibliothèque nationale de France (BnF) is well known as one of the libraries where students, teleworkers and researchers like to come to revise, especially on Sundays since it's the only one open in the capital on that day.
 A veritable treasure trove, the library's collections include hundreds of thousands of books, which the general public can consult throughout the week, as well as a research library reserved for researchers.

-In 1996, this brand-new site of the Bibliothèque nationale de France opened to the public for the first time: the idea behind these immense towers and numerous reading rooms was to expand and modernize the Bibliothèque nationale, which already included the historic sites of Richelieu, Arsenal, Opéra and Jean-Vilar.
-Designed byarchitect Dominique Perrault, the building comprises the four tall towers you can see in the distance, housing numerous offices and a huge basement housing the collections, reading rooms, café...
+In 1996, this brand-new site of the Bibliothèque nationale de France opened to the public for the first time: the idea behind the immense towers and numerous reading rooms was to expand and modernize the Bibliothèque nationale, which already included the historic sites of Richelieu, Arsenal, Opéra and Jean-Vilar.
+Designed byarchitect Dominique Perrault, the building comprises the four tall towers seen in the distance, housing numerous offices and a huge basement housing the collections, reading rooms, café...
 And a gigantic one-hectare interior garden!

-Unlike municipal libraries, you can't borrow books and documents from the Bibliothèque François Mitterrand: you'll have to consult them on site, in the reading rooms set aside for the purpose.
+Unlike municipal libraries, you can't borrow books and documents from the Bibliothèque François Mitterrand: you'll need to consult them on site, in the reading rooms set aside for this purpose.
 With around ten reading rooms, you have free access to a wide range of collections (press, audiovisual, science and technology, law, economics and politics, literature, art, philosophy, history, etc.), and it's in these rooms that you'll find plenty of tables, armchairs, electrical outlets and wifi, essential for teleworkers and students who come to study at the BnF.
-If you're coming to study or work, we advise you to arrive early, especially on Sundays, as the reading rooms are overcrowded and quickly saturated (making access impossible for newcomers).
+If you've come to study or work, we advise you to arrive early, especially on Sundays, as the reading rooms are overcrowded and quickly saturated (making access impossible for newcomers).

-For a coffee break, snack or lunch, the Café des Globes, the Bibliothèque François Mitterrand's cafeteria, is open throughout opening hours.
+For a coffee break, snack or lunch, the Café des Globes, the cafeteria of the François Mitterrand Library, serves you throughout its opening hours.
 You'll find coffees, hot or cold drinks, cakes, sandwiches, salads...
 And when the weather's nice, the café opens its terrace to the sun: don't miss out!

 Free exhibitions are held throughout the year, and there's a bookshop on site to stock up on general or specialist books!
 Whether you're looking for a quiet place to revise, a place to study specific books or a library dedicated to research, the BnF François Mitterrand is open every day!